Frac7/AFRAME_Component/readme/animate/readme.md

 # animate component
-[A-Frame VR](https://aframe.io/) component to animate objects in scene.
+[A-Frame VR](https://aframe.io/) component to animate objects in the scene.

-This component wraps [aframe-animation-component](https://github.com/ngokevin/kframe/tree/master/components/animation) in order to simplify way to animate objects for users without any animation knowledge.
+This component wraps [aframe-animation-component](https://github.com/ngokevin/kframe/tree/master/components/animation) in order to simplify the way to animate objects for users without any animation knowledge.

 This component uses the intersect-and-manipulate component to select objects to animate (must be included in scene).

-In editing mode, user have to create trajectory for object animation.
-Once trajectory is created, user can manipulate properties of the target object (with GUI/transform controls) and save the key frame.
+In editing mode the user has to create trajectory for object animation.
+Once trajectory is created, the user can manipulate properties of the target object (with GUI/transform controls) and save the key frame.

-In animation mode user can play, stop and resume animation.
+In animation mode the user can play, stop and resume animation.

 ## Properties
 | Property     | Default    | Description                                                                                            |